Dan Patrick (sportscaster): ESPN

 Patrick was an anchor on ESPN's SportsCenter (1989–2006).
 He also hosted The Dan Patrick Show on ESPN Radio from September 13, 1999, to August 17, 2007.
 In the mid-1990s, Dan and Keith Olbermann were among ESPN's most recognizable faces.
 Olbermann used the catch phrase "Welcome to the Big Show" when Patrick worked with him on SportsCenter.
 After getting reprimanded by their superiors, they began saying "This is SportsCenter" sarcastically, accidentally spawning the show's new catch phrase as well as the name of their long-running promotional campaign.
 When Olbermann left, Patrick said, "This isn't the Big Show anymore."
 Patrick stated on his radio program that the ABC sitcom Sports Night was a semi-fictional account of the Olbermann/Patrick anchored SportsCenter, with Casey McCall (Peter Krause) representing Patrick.
 Starting on March 19, 2006, until the final game of the NBA Finals, he became the host of ABC's then-titled NBA Nation, a pregame show for the network's NBA telecasts.

-On July 9, 2007, Patrick on his radio show announced his departure from ESPN/ABC effective August 17, 2007, stating, "I am leaving ESPN August 17 to go out on my own and be a free agent...I think I was starting to take it (ESPN) for granted," Patrick said.
+On July 9, 2007, on his radio show, Patrick announced his departure from ESPN/ABC effective August 17, 2007, stating, "I am leaving ESPN August 17 to go out on my own and be a free agent...
+I think I was starting to take it (ESPN) for granted," Patrick said.
 He said ESPN tried to talk him out of it.
 If there were any animosity, he says, "I wouldn't be sticking around until August."

-Patrick remained off air from ESPN Radio until August 15 for his three farewell shows.
-He was originally reported to be returning for a final week, but returned on Wednesday of that week.

 ESPN's statement released to the media said Patrick would be released from his contract August 31, 2007, exactly one year early from his deal that was to run until August 31, 2008.
-The statement also said this would be the final comment on Patrick's departure from ESPN.
-"ESPN contractually bans all employees from making specific announcements of their futures on their airwaves, but out of respect to Dan and all he's done for ESPN we allowed him an opportunity to end the speculation".
+The statement also said it would be the final comment on Patrick's departure from ESPN.
+"ESPN contractually bans all employees from making specific announcements of their futures on their airwaves but out of respect to Dan and all he's done for ESPN we allowed him an opportunity to end the speculation".

+Patrick remained off of the air from ESPN Radio until August 15 for his three farewell shows.
+He was originally reported to be returning for a final week but returned on Wednesday of that week.
+He named his final three shows the "Farewell for Now" tour.
+The last 20 minutes of his show were filled with thank-yous and looks back.
+Guests included Bob Costas, Bobby Knight, Joe Montana, Jerry Rice, Ken Griffey Jr., and other sports stars.
+Will Ferrell also made a heavily promoted appearance in character as Ron Burgundy.
+August 17, 2007, was Patrick's last day on ESPN Radio.